Chris Wagner

-Christopher Wagner (born May 27, 1991) is an American professional ice hockey forward currently playing for the Providence Bruins of the American Hockey League (AHL) while under contract to the Boston Bruins of the National Hockey League (NHL).
-Wagner was selected by the Anaheim Ducks in the fifth round (122nd overall) of the 2010 NHL Entry Draft.
+Christopher Wagner (born May 27, 1991) is an American professional ice hockey forward for the Springfield Thunderbirds of the American Hockey League (AHL).
+Wagner was selected by the Anaheim Ducks in the fifth round (122nd overall) of the 2010 NHL entry draft.

 Playing career

 Early career

 As a youth, Wagner played in the 2004 Quebec International Pee-Wee Hockey Tournament with the South Shore Kings.
 Attended and played hockey at Xaverian Brothers High School in Westwood, Massachusetts.

 Amateur

-Wagner as a Massachusetts native played junior hockey in the Eastern Junior Hockey League with the South Shore Kings where he and his family moved.
+Wagner as a Massachusetts native played junior hockey in the Eastern Junior Hockey League with the South Shore Kings where he and his family lived.
 In his second season with the Kings in 2009–10 as an 18-year-old, Wagner matched an EJHL single-season scoring record with 83 points in only 44 games.
 He captained the team to the Southern Division Championship before committing to play collegiate hockey with the Colgate Raiders of the ECAC conference in the NCAA.
-Wagner's development promise gained notice and as a result was he was selected by the Anaheim Ducks in the 2010 NHL Entry Draft.
+Wagner's development promise gained notice and as a result was he was selected by the Anaheim Ducks in the 2010 NHL entry draft.

 In his freshman season with the Raiders in 2010–11, he led rookies in team scoring with nine goals and 28 points in 41 games.
 Wagner continued his upswing in potential the following season by leading Colgate and placing second in the ECAC in scoring.
 His 51 points in 38 games led all NCAA underclassmen and he was selected in the Second All-Star Team.
 His two-way presence was noticed as he finished as a finalist for the ECAC's best defensive forward.
-On April 3, 2012, Wagner ended his collegiate career prematurely when he was signed to a three-year entry level contract with the Anaheim Ducks.
+On April 3, 2012, Wagner ended his collegiate career prematurely when he was signed to a three-year entry-level contract with the Anaheim Ducks.